kazeera/Hourglass-interface/README.md

 > Note: R must be installed for the application to work, but working knowledge of R programming is not necessary.

-2. Download file (see table below).
+2. Download file below.
 Click on link and press file name to download.

   | Operating System | Download Link | Size | Latest Version |
   |:-:|:-:|:-:|:-:|